kcc-community/kcc-grants/boltrswap.md

           of two KRC-20 tokens.

           - Project Details
+          List of Project : Boltr Token, Boltr DEX, Boltr Farming, Boltr NFT.
+          Website : www.boltrswap.com
-          Boltr is a decentralize finance project that before this focusing on the development inside the Binance Smart Chain until we found o
+          Platform : Before this our team plan on development in Binance Smart Chain until we found out that KCC is still fresh and new.

 ## 👥Team

-         - Team members :
+         - Team members : 3 Members

          - Contact : ismailabinting@boltrswap.com